Mike McCarthy: Super Bowl XLV

-Super Bowl XLV pitted the Packers against the Pittsburgh Steelers.
-This was the first time these two storied franchises had played each other in the postseason.
+Super Bowl XLV pitted the Packers against the Pittsburgh Steelers, marking the first time the two storied franchises played each other in the postseason.
 Ahead of the game, confident in his team's performance, McCarthy had the team fitted for Super Bowl championship rings.

 The Packers defeated the Steelers 31–25 to win their fourth Super Bowl and 13th NFL title overall.
-The win returned the Lombardi Trophy to Green Bay for the first time since the team's 1996 season.
+The win returned the Lombardi Trophy to Green Bay for the first time since 1996.